jasonacox/TM1637TinyDisplay/README.md

 ## Usage
 The library provides a single class named TM1637TinyDisplay with the following functions:

-* `showNumber` - Display an integer number (positive or negative)
+* `showNumber` - Display an integer and floating point numbers (positive or negative)
-* `showNumberDec` - Display a number with ability to set decimal points or colon
+* `showNumberDec` - Display a number with ability to manually set decimal points or colon
 * `showNumberHex` - Display a number in hexadecimal format and set decimal point or colon
 * `showString` - Display a ASCII string of text with optional scrolling for long strings
 * `showLevel` - Use display LEDs to simulate a level indicator (vertical or horizontal)